myJeeyoungM78/cse210-hw/JeeyoungMadsen_week03_encapsulaton-1.md

 2. A class be responsible for the details of a particular task.
     Preventing other of the program from accessing those details.

-3. * If something is broken, any code. that has access might be to blame.
+3. * If something is broken, any code that has access might be to blame.
-    * if something needs to chang, any code that has access might need to change.
+    * if something needs to change, any code that has access might need to change.

 4.
 public class Fraction